-Thanks to the generosity of Sylvia Freyer and the Freyer Family Foundation, NJOP will be awarding grants of up to $500 each to 20 locations to serve as seed money to help launch, promote and facilitate a High Holiday Beginners Service (HHBS).
-If your synagogue or Jewish organization has not run a HHBS during the past five years (or longer), we encourage you to apply for the stipend and offer an exciting and dynamic Beginners Service on one or both days of Rosh Hashana or on Yom Kippur (Kol Nidrei eve and Yom Kippur day) that will appeal to, and be open to, the broader Jewish community.
+Thanks to the generosity of Sylvia Freyer and the Freyer Family Foundation, NJOP will be awarding grants of up to $500 each on a first-come-first-served basis to serve as seed money to help launch, promote and facilitate a High Holiday Beginners Service (HHBS).
+If your synagogue or Jewish organization has not participated in the Freyer High Holiday Beginners Service, we encourage you to apply for the stipend and offer an exciting and dynamic Beginners Service on one or both days of Rosh Hashana and/or on Yom Kippur (Kol Nidrei eve and Yom Kippur day) that will appeal to, and be open to, the broader Jewish community.

 How can you spend the $500?

 The $500 stipend is a reimbursement.
 In order to receive a check from NJOP, receipts/invoices are required for the exact amount spent (up to $500).
 This stipend is meant to be used for recruiting and engaging people to attend your High Holiday Beginners Service.
 The ideal audience for the NJOP-sponsored High Holiday Beginners Service consists of people who either do not have plans to attend any service or who are looking for a more meaningful High Holiday experience, as opposed to synagogue members opting for a different style service.
 The money may not be used to subsidize people’s attendance (if you intend to charge for admission), buy siddurim or machzorim, sponsor Kiddush or the like.
 If executed properly, your synagogue/organization will not only discover how valuable such a service is for its intended audience, but also how offering this type of programming can benefit your synagogue/organization by attracting new members or engaging dormant members.

 How can you apply?